 It is this uncertainty that creates an opportunity for unusual solutions.
-Those who suggest that eye exercises help with astigmatism think that working with the muscles that control the eye will somehow also change the shape of the eye.
+Those who suggest that eye exercises help with astigmatism think that working with the muscles that control the eye will somehow also change the shape of the eye or fix their condition.

 Eye Exercises Target Those Muscles

 The American Academy of Ophthalmology reports that astigmatism is a dynamic process that can be influenced by all sorts of factors, including age, time of day, the way you hold your eyelids, and more.
 Throughout the day, the shape of the eye changes.
 This is a natural process and it happens to all people.
 But those who believe exercises work attempt to suggest that people can use exercises to counter these changes and keep the eye from shifting in shape.

 Some of the most famous astigmatism eye exercises are known as Bates exercises.
 Introduced in the 1900s by William Horatio Bates, these exercises attempt to correct curvature defects by focusing the eye movements as well as blinking.
 In one such exercise, people are instructed to:

 - Place the thumb 10 cm in front of the face, at the height of the nose.

 - Move the thumb up toward the forehead.